-There Are Many Impactful Subtleties CIOs and Other High-Ranking Corporate Officers Should Be Aware of When Looking to Develop Enterprise Software for Their Companies
+There Are Many Impactful Subtleties CIOs and Other Ranking Corporate Officers Should Be Aware of When Looking to Develop Enterprise Software for Their Companies

-It may be no ground-breaking news, but roughly half of enterprise-grade software development projects turn belly up when first released.
-They either then have to be rescued by their owners (certainly, by throwing tons of good money after bad), or just get abandoned to their fate.
+It may be no ground-breaking news, but roughly half of all projects related to the development of enterprise-grade software turn belly up initially, and either have to rescued by their owners to survive (certainly, by throwing tons of good money after bad) or are just abandoned to their fate.

-Numerous headlines having been made and whopping losses (sometimes hundreds of millions of dollars) incurred by iconic market players in a bunch of industries, we seem to be no closer to a solution than we were, say, 10 years ago.
+Numerous headlines having been made and whopping losses (some have reached hundreds of millions of dollars) having been incurred by iconic market players in completely different industries, we seem to be no closer to a solution that we were, say, 10 years ago.
 Why?

-In our view, there are just too many devils in the details on both the technical and management levels of which even quite experienced enterprise software providers are not yet aware.
-Many of the things that seem like no big deal, but are, potentially, able to derail a project have to be learned empirically.
-These things are not mentioned as part of any formalized domain-specific knowledge.
+In our view, in enterprise software development, there are just always too many devils in the details on different levels, both technical and management.
+What complicates matters a lot, a lot of the time they have to be dealt with jointly by the different project stakeholders, including those, representing the client.
+Besides, many of the things that seem no big deal, but are, potentially, able to derail a project, have to be picked up empirically.
+They are not always widely available as part of formalized domain-specific knowledge.

 Big-Time IT SOLUTIONS to BIG-League ENTERPRISE CHALLENGES